Eden Killer Whale Museum

 The museum has commanding views over the bay, whale watching platform, bookshop.
 It also showcases maritime and timber history along with regular travelling exhibitions.

 A visit here is not complete with some time spent on the vast sun-drenched deck which overlooks Twofold Bay.
 It’s a great place to watch whales from and if you spot one the staff will sound a loud siren that lets the whole town know there is a whale to be seen from shore.
 The museum shop also houses a great collection of local and regional literature and gifts.

 Sunday: 11.15am to 3.45pm.

 Extended trading hours over the Christmas holiday period.
 Closed Christmas Day.

-Tours can be arranged for large or small groups.
-Please email the museum on (02) 6494 2094 or visit the booking page to enquire.
+Tours can be arranged for groups of 10 or more.
+Please call the museum on (02) 6494 2094 or visit the booking page to enquire.